marshallswain/feathers-pinia/docs/guide/use-find.md

   query: {
     dueDate: date.value,
     isCompleted: true,
-    $sort: { upvotes: -1 },
-    $limit: 10,
+    $limit: 20,
   },
   paginateOnServer: true
 }))
-const { data: completedTasks } = taskStore.useFind(pastParams)
+const { data: completedTasks } = taskStore.useFind(paramsComplete)

 // Ten most-voted-for, incomplete tasks for the day const paramsIncomplete = computed(() => ({
   query: {
     dueDate: date.value,
     isCompleted: false,
+    $sort: { upvotes: -1 },
-    $limit: 20,
+    $limit: 10,
   },
   paginateOnServer: true
 }))
 const { data: incompleteTasks } = taskStore.useFind(paramsIncomplete)
 ```

-In the above scenario, we can bind lists in the template to display the four types of data.
+In the above scenario, we can bind to the task lists in the template and display the four reports.
 Now, what code do we need to write to show data for a different date?
 Let's see what a handler looks like when we have written declarative code.

 ### Declarative Handler